KyleKing/cz_legacy/README.md

 ## Planned Changes

-- TODO: publish to PyPi
+- FIXM: publish to PyPi and submit to commitizen 3rd part